allenai/hci-alt-texts/README.md

 2. Install Miniconda following the instructions [here](https://docs.conda.io/en/latest/miniconda.html)
 3. From the repo home, run `conda env create -n hci-alt-texts -f environment.yml`
 4. Run `conda activate hci-alt-texts`
-5. Now you should be able to execute all of the analysis scripts
+5. Now you should be able to execute all of the analysis scripts.
+You may be prompted in some cases to install additional libraries or datasets.

 ## Analysis